gitstua/gitstua/README.md

 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 Using software and cloud to make things better for all of us....
 - 💬 Ask me about ...
 GitHub,GitHub Actions, Azure DevOps, Web Workloads, winning with large projects in tough situations
-- 📫 How to reach me: ... www.stuarteggerton.com
+- 📫 How to reach me: ... www.stuarteggerton.com or www.linkedin.com/in/seggerton/
 - 😄 Pronouns: ... he/him
 - ⚡ Fun fact: ...
 I helped design the SAAB 95